FOSI: Hybrid First and Second Order Optimization: Discussion and Future Work

 \section{Discussion and Future Work}

-FOSI is a hybrid meta-optimizer that combines any first-order method with Newton's method to improve the optimization process.
-Rather than rely on a single approach, FOSI accepts a base first-order optimizer and improves it without additional tuning -- making it particularly suitable as a plug-in replacement for optimizers with existing tasks.
-Moreover, FOSI's runtime overhead is modest and can be set directly.
+FOSI is a hybrid meta-optimizer that combines a first-order base optimizer with Newton's method to improve the optimization process without additional tuning.
 Evaluation on real and synthetic tasks demonstrates FOSI improves the wall time to convergence when compared to the base optimizer.
 Future research will focus on methods for automatic tuning of different parameters of FOSI, such as dynamically adjusting parameters $k$ and $\ell$ according to their impact on the effective condition number.
 We also plan to investigate the effect of stale spectrum estimation, which could allow running the ESE procedure on the CPU in parallel to the training process on the GPU.